LoayMoh99/Thompson-s-Rule/README.md

 ## Assumptions
 1- The underscore symbol '_' was used to handle the square brackets so it can't be used in the input regular expression

-2- We always start with S0, sort of like a naming convention.
+2- We always start with S0 as the initial state, sort of like a naming convention.

 3- We always have one final state meaning that even if there is originally more than one final state, they'll go with ε to one common final state.